 Published by C.L.
 Peache

 In February 2019 I was lucky enough to travel to New Zealand.
-During my time there I wrote a journal about our bucket list 43-day adventure.
-This has now been turned into a travel guide: 187 Kilometres, turn left - now available on Amazon.
+During my time exploring this wonderful part of the world I kept a journal and this became 187 Kilometres, turn left – which is a guide to our 43-day bucket list adventure.
+Available on Amazon.

 View all posts by C.L.
 Peache